Aging in cats

 Aging in cats is the process by which cats change over the course of their natural lifespans.
-As cats age, they undergo changes in health and behavior.
-Dental disease and loss of olfaction are common as cats age, affecting eating habits.
-Arthritis and sarcopenia are other common effects of aging in cats.
-The average lifespan of a cat may range from 10 to 13 years.
-How a cat's health is affected by aging may be managed through modifications in a cat's diet, accessibility adjustments, and cognitive stimulation.
+The normal lifespan of domestic cats is in the range of 13 to 20 years.
+This process, and different signs will vary from cat to cat depending on different factors such as breed.
+Signs of aging may not be predictable but affects all parts of the body, from head to paw, with first signs commonly going unnoticed.

 Average lifespan among domestic cats

-The average lifespan of domestic cats has increased in recent decades.
-It has risen from seven years in the 1980s, to nine years in 1995, to about 15 years in 2021.
 Reliable information on the lifespans of domestic cats is varied and limited.
 Nevertheless, a number of studies have investigated the matter and have come up with noteworthy estimates.
 Estimates of mean lifespan in these studies range between 13 and 20 years, with a single value in the neighborhood of 15 years.
 At least one study found a median lifespan value of 14 years and a corresponding interquartile range of 9 to 17 years.
 Maximum lifespan has been estimated at values ranging from 22 to 30 years although there have been claims of cats living longer than 30 years.
 According to the 2010 edition of the Guinness World Records, the oldest cat ever recorded was Creme Puff, who died in 2005, aged 38 years, 3 days.
 Female cats typically outlive male cats, and crossbred cats typically outlive purebred cats.
 It has also been found that the greater a cat's weight, the lower its life expectancy on average.

-A common misconception in cat aging (and dog aging) is that a cat ages the equivalent of what a human would age in seven years each year.
-This is inaccurate due to the inconsistencies in aging as well as there being far more accurate equations to predict a cat's age in "cat years".
-A more accurate equation often used by veterinarians to predict cat years is 4x + 16, (x being the chronological age of the cat) which works for cats who are two years of age or older.
+The current oldest verified cat alive is Flossie, who was born in 1995 in the United Kingdom.

 In one study of cat mortality, the most frequent causes were trauma (12.2%), renal disorder (12.1%), non-specific illness (11.2%), neoplasia (10.8%) and mass lesion disorders (10.2%).